pegacorn233/NTU_MSAI_AI6126_Advanced_Computer_Vision/Assignment/Assignment1/README.md

 **Base Environment:**
-The training and testing process were running on Google Colab Below are the packages needed:
+</br>The training and testing process were running on Google Colab
+</br>Below are the packages needed:
   - condacolab
   - PyTorch 1.6.0
   - torchvision